turbot/guardrails-docs/docs/guides/hosting-guardrails/disaster-recovery/database-upgrade-storage-optimization/index.md

 - Access to the Guardrails AWS account with [Administrator Privileges](/guardrails/docs/enterprise/FAQ/admin-permissions).
 - PostgreSQL client installed on the [bastion host](https://github.com/turbot/guardrails-samples/tree/main/enterprise_installation/turbot_bastion_host).
-- Ensure logical replication is supported and enabled on the database engine
+- Ensure logical replication is supported and enabled on the database engine.
-- Knowledge of the current database usage (storage and version)
+- Knowledge of the current database usage (storage and version).

 ## Step 1: Spin up a new TED

-- Create a new TED with the same name as the original, appending `-blue` or `-green` to the end.
+- Create a new [TED](/guardrails/docs/reference/glossary#turbot-guardrails-enterprise-database-ted) with the same name as the original, appending `-blue` or `-green` to the end.
 - If performing a database version upgrade, use the `DB Engine Version` and `Read Replica DB Engine Version` parameters under the "Database - Advanced - Engine" section.
 Set the appropriate `DB Engine Parameter Group Family` and the `Hive RDS Parameter Group` under the "Database - Advanced - Parameters" section.
 - Set the allocated storage to match the current disk usage (e.g., if 210 GB out of 500 GB is used, set allocated storage to 210 GB) using the `Allocated Storage in GB` parameter under the "Database - Advanced - Storage" section.
 - Set the maximum allocated storage to a suitable value using the `Maximum Allocated Storage limit in GB` parameter under the "Database - Advanced - Storage" section.